owulveryck/owulveryck.github.io/content/post/knative-part1.md

 The software 1.0 and the software 2.0 and tidily linked by the language, framework, and modules they are built with.

-Actual deep learning algorithms are sometimes considered as being softwares [^5].

-[^5]: I had the seldom pleasure to talk about this in [dotAI](https://www.youtube.com/watch?v=Gf-pmc7Mykc) a couple of years ago

 ### a Babel fish for deep learning

-### Decoupling software 1.0 and software 2.0

 _Transition_: TODO